 Return the failed part to NetApp, as described in the RMA instructions shipped with the kit.
-See the Part Return & Replacements page for further information.
+See the Part Return and Replacements page for further information.

-Replace SSD Drive or HDD Drive - AFF A250
+Replace SSD drive - AFF C250

-You can replace a failed drive nondisruptively while I/O is in progress.
-The procedure for replacing an SSD is meant for non-spinning drives and the procedure for replacing an HDD is meant for spinning drives.
+You can replace a failed SSD drive nondisruptively while I/O is in progress.